IgorKasianenko/fastpages-igor/_posts/2022-08-03-things-to-check-when-validating-model.md

 title: Things to check when I test a model.
 ---

-This is logical continuation of my first blogpost about Training the model {% post_url 2021-05-08-things-to-check-when-training-model %}.
+This is logical continuation of my first blogpost about [Training the model](https://igorkasianenko.github.io{% post_url 2021-05-08-things-to-check-when-training-model %}).

 Some times when testing new models with validation accuracy >90%, test accuracy can be < 0.1%.
 This is pretty strong signal that there is a bug in testing.
 I would like to list most common ones, in order to eliminate them fast next time something is not working.